logicmagix/tide42/README.md

 ## Terminal IDE 42:
 An ultra-efficient Neovim based IDE for Python and C/C++ prototyping.
+*Formerly known as Xtide86*

 ## Latest Version
 1.2.2

 ### Why the name?

-Tide42, formerly XTide86, is inspired in part by *The Hitchhiker’s Guide to the Galaxy*, where "42" is famously revealed as the Answer to the Ultimate Question of Life, the Universe, and Everything.
+Tide42 is inspired in part by *The Hitchhiker’s Guide to the Galaxy*, where "42" is famously revealed as the Answer to the Ultimate Question of Life, the Universe, and Everything.

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.